Doug Barthel

-Doug Barthel is an American politician and former law enforcement officer serving as a member of the South Dakota House of Representatives from the 10th district.
+Doug Barthel is an American politician and former law enforcement officer who served as a member of the South Dakota House of Representatives from the 10th district from 2017 to 2023.

 Career

 Barthel served as the police chief in the Sioux Falls Police Department.
 He also worked as a public affairs specialist at Sanford Health.

 Barthel was elected to the South Dakota House of Representatives in 2016 and assumed office in 2017.
 He was re-elected in 2018 & 2020.
-Barthel is a member of the House Judiciary Committee and House Local Government Committee.
+Barthel was a member of the House Judiciary Committee and House Local Government Committee.
+He left office in 2023.